Healthy Eating Hacks Move: The Fitness, Exercise & Movement Blog

 A former United States Navy SEAL, ultramarathon runner, ultra-distance cyclist, motivational speaker, and world-record holder — David Goggins is quite an amazing person.

-He’s even written a book called Can’t Hurt Me: Master Your Mind and Defy the Odds to share his inspiring story and help others stay strong — both mentally and physically.
+He’s written a few books called Can’t Hurt Me: Master Your Mind and Defy the Odds and Never Finished to share his inspiring story and help others stay strong — both mentally and physically.

 David Goggins' Navy SEAL Workout and diet